M1XR/udacity_storefront_backend/README.md

 # Storefront Backend Project

-## Getting Started
+## Description

-This repo contains a basic Node and Express app to get you started in constructing an API.
-To get started, clone this repo and run `yarn` in your terminal at the project root.
+This is the Udacity 'Storefront Backend'-Project from the 'Creating an API with PostgreSQL and Express'-Course and 'Full Stack JavaScript Developer Program'-Nanodegree.
+This App provides a RESTful-API for a Shop-Front-End to interact with a database.
+The API handles products, users and orders.
+The Endpoints and the data-shapes are defined in the REQUIREMENTS.md.

 ## Required Technologies

-Your application must make use of the following libraries:
+This application make use of the following libraries:

 - Postgres for the database
 - Node/Express for the application logic